Luz H.

 Did they give you a break?

 Yes, they gave us two 10-minute breaks during the eight hours, and they also gave us 30 minutes to eat.
-I didn’t have a lot of time to rest.
-Sometimes, they didn’t even give us a break, and we had to work seven days a week when there was a lot of work.
-There were occasions when I worked more than 12 hours per day.
+I didn’t have much time to rest.
+Sometimes, they didn’t even give us a break, and we had to work seven days a week when there was a lot of work to be done.
+There were occasions when I worked more than 12 hours a day.
 We didn’t have the privilege of vacations or time off.
 It’s very unjust, right?

 It's sad, right?
 We are all human beings, but we don’t receive the same respect.